 Triton X-100 is a hazardous material that has acute toxicity, can cause eye and skin irritation.
-This chemical is also hazardous to the aquatic environment and must be disposed of as hazardous waste
+This chemical is also hazardous to the aquatic environment and must be disposed of as hazardous waste according to MIT Environmental Health and Safety regulations.
+Do we have an SOP for this?
+Or can we refer to an EHS document?

 Procedure

-Prepare lysis buffer
+Prepare lysis buffer in a __________ (what kind of container?)